OguzPastirmaci/misc/cluster-resize.md

 All of the following commands can be run from the **bastion** instance.

 The name of the current cluster is `compute-1-hpc`.
-That name is included in all below commands.
+That cluster name is included in all below commands.

 ## Adding nodes to the cluster